Medicare Supplement Open Enrollment: Dates, Rules & Deadlines

 When exactly does my Medigap Open Enrollment Period start?

-Your Medigap OEP begins on the first day of the month in which you are both age 65 or older and enrolled in Medicare Part B. If you delayed Part B enrollment due to employer coverage, your OEP starts when your Part B coverage begins — not when you turned 65.
-The window lasts exactly six months from that start date.
+Your Medigap OEP begins on the first day of the month in which you are both age 65 or older and enrolled in Medicare Part B. If you delayed Part B enrollment due to employer coverage, your OEP starts when your Part B coverage begins, not when you turned 65.
+The window lasts exactly six months from that start date and cannot be extended or repeated.

 Can I be denied Medigap coverage if I have pre-existing conditions?

-During your Medigap OEP or a qualifying guaranteed issue event, no — insurers cannot deny you or charge you more due to pre-existing conditions.
-Outside of these protected windows, however, most states allow medical underwriting, which means an insurer can deny your application or charge you significantly higher premiums based on your health history.
+During your Medigap OEP or a qualifying guaranteed issue event, no, because insurers cannot deny you or charge you more due to pre-existing conditions.
+However, if you didn't have at least 6 months of continuous creditable coverage beforehand, an insurer may impose up to a 6-month waiting period before covering pre-existing conditions.
+Outside of these protected windows, most states allow medical underwriting, which means an insurer can deny your application or charge significantly higher premiums.

-What is the birthday rule and which states have it?
+What is the birthday rule and which states have it in 2026?

-The birthday rule is a state-level protection that gives you an annual window — typically 30 to 63 days around your birthday — to switch to an equal or lesser Medigap plan without medical underwriting.
-As of 2026, states with birthday rules include California, Oregon, Idaho, Nevada, Maryland, Louisiana, Illinois, Kentucky, Virginia, Wyoming, Utah, Delaware, and Indiana.
-Each state has different rules about the window length and which carriers are eligible.
+The birthday rule is a state-level protection that gives you an annual window, typically 30 to 63 days around your birthday, to switch to an equal or lesser Medigap plan without medical underwriting.
+As of 2026, 15 states have birthday rules: California, Oregon, Idaho, Nevada, Maryland, Louisiana, Illinois, Kentucky, Virginia, Oklahoma, Wyoming, Utah, Delaware, Indiana, and West Virginia.
+Each state has different window lengths and rules about which carriers and plan types qualify, and New Mexico is set to join this list in January 2027.

 Is there any way to get Medigap after missing my open enrollment period?

 Yes, but it is more difficult.
-Outside your OEP, you may still qualify through guaranteed issue rights triggered by specific events — such as losing employer coverage, your Medicare Advantage plan leaving your area, or exercising a trial right within your first 12 months on MA.
-You also have the option to apply with underwriting at any time, but there is no guarantee of acceptance.
-Residents of New York, Connecticut, Maine, and Massachusetts have year-round guaranteed issue protections.
+Outside your OEP, you may still qualify through guaranteed issue rights triggered by specific events such as losing employer coverage, your Medicare Advantage plan leaving your area, or exercising a trial right within your first 12 months on MA.
+You also have the option to apply with medical underwriting at any time, but there is no guarantee of acceptance.
+Residents of New York, Connecticut, and Vermont have year-round guaranteed issue protections, while Maine, Massachusetts, and Minnesota offer broader state-specific protections than the federal rule.

-Does the annual Medicare Open Enrollment Period (Oct 15–Dec 7) affect my Medigap plan?
+Does the annual Medicare Open Enrollment Period (Oct 15 to Dec 7) affect my Medigap plan?

-No. The October 15–December 7 annual Open Enrollment Period is strictly for Medicare Advantage and Part D plan changes.
-It has no effect on Medigap (Medicare Supplement) plans.
-Your Medigap OEP is a separate, one-time window tied to your Part B enrollment date — these two periods are completely independent of each other.
+No. The October 15 to December 7 annual Open Enrollment Period is strictly for Medicare Advantage and Part D plan changes.
+It has no effect on Medigap (Medicare Supplement) plans in most states.
+Your Medigap OEP is a separate, one-time window tied to your Part B enrollment date, and these two periods are completely independent of each other (except in Minnesota starting August 2026, where ages 65 to 70 get a one-time guaranteed-issue Medigap window during the federal fall enrollment period).

 Ready to Compare Guides Plans?